-Assume you have the big idea for a new product or its feature.
+Assume you have a big idea for a new product or its feature.
 Prior to investing loads of money and time into it, you need to authenticate it.
-In other words, you need be sure that your indented target is just as excited about the idea as you are.
+In other words, you need to be sure that your indented target is just as excited about the idea as you are.

 So, how can you authenticate the ideas or your product feature backlog without wasting assets?

 By running a smoke test.

 Smoke Tests are a kind of non-extensive and fundamental software testing practice, where you put the code developed so far to test the vital functions of a system, to determine if key functions of the software work correctly or if the system crashes.

 If it breaks, you fix the system because it is in no way, ready for more technical and extensive testing.
 If it didn’t, then it indicates you’re on right path and that the essential aspects the system is designed to do, are working.
 Smoke tests are intended to check that the most critical functions work.